King Hagler: Early life

 Hagler was probably born around 1700 in the region traditionally occupied by the Catawba along the Catawba River in what is now North Carolina.
 Little is known of Hagler's early life.
 He may have attended a European school in Virginia, because in April 1717 King Whitmannetaughehee agreed to send eleven Catawba boys to be educated for one year at Fort Christanna in Virginia.
 The boys were in fact hostages sent to guarantee the Catawba's promise to withdraw from the Yamasee War.
 Hagler may have been one of these boys, which would account for his fluency in English, much commented-on in contemporary records.

 Election as chief

 Hagler became Eractasswa (Chief) after the death of King Yanabe Yalangway, who was murdered by a group of Iroquois warriors in October 1750.
 In keeping with Catawba tradition, the new chief (Hagler) was the former chief's sister's son.
-Immediately after Yalangway's death, Hagler was elected by the Catawba General Council to the lead the tribe.
+Immediately after Yalangway's death, Hagler was elected by the Catawba General Council to lead the tribe.
 Tribal politics were in chaos at the time, as fifteen of the most prominent Catawba leaders had attended a conference in Charles Town in the fall of 1749 and had all died of infectious diseases acquired from European settlers.
 In spite of the danger, Hagler traveled to Charleston in late 1750 to receive a military commission as Chief of the Catawbas from Governor James Glen, a form of colonial recognition of tribal leaders.